February 28, 2011

 Local art collectors have already purchased several of the pieces in SIE 65, which is packed with beauty, color, skillful workmanship, whimsy, and statements on our culture from the next generation of artists and designers.

-Among the most unusual pieces are a colorful wall display of artificial sweetener and sugar packets (“Splenda, Sweet-N-Low, Great Value Brand sugar” by Meagan Gehrke ’13), a ceramic dress (“Flower Dress with Diamonds” by Valeria Grossman ’12), a giant paper bag for wearing in case of embarrassment (“Open in Case of Embarrassment” by Debbie Christensen ’12), and a contraption in which two pencils are mounted above a paper (“Mail Art Drawing Machine” by Gary Wurzer ’13).
+Among the most unusual pieces are a colorful wall display of artificial sweetener and sugar packets (“Splenda, Sweet-N-Low, Great Value Brand sugar” by Meagan Gehrke ’13), a ceramic dress (“Flower Dress with Diamonds” by Valerie Grossman ’12), a giant paper bag for wearing in case of embarrassment (“Open in Case of Embarrassment” by Debbie Christensen ’12), and a contraption in which two pencils are mounted above a paper (“Mail Art Drawing Machine” by Gary Wurzer ’13).
 When the contraption was mailed from Rochester to Cleveland, the motion of the trip caused in the marks on the paper.

 This annual show is organized by a student committee, which chooses professional artists to jury the works submitted.